Towards Traffic Scene Description: The Semantic Scene Graph

-Using a Dijkstra's algorithm \cite{wikipedia_2021}, possible paths $p_{road} \in \mathcal{P}^i_{road}$ in $G_{road}$ are searched.
-The exceeding sum of the lengths of the road elements in $\mathcal{P}^i_{road}$ is chosen as termination condition.
+Using a Dijkstra's algorithm \cite{wikipedia_2021}, possible paths $p_{road} \in \mathcal{P}^i_{road}$ in $G_{road}$ (all $e_{road}$ should be treated as undirected edges, to also find reverse-edges) are searched.
+The sum of the lengths of the road elements in $\mathcal{P}^i_{road}$ is chosen as cutoff distance.
 Then, all projection identities $m^i$ of $\hat{\mathcal{X}}^i$ are compared with all $m^j \not\in \hat{\mathcal{X}}^i$.
 Assume $m^i_a$ and $m^j_b$ have the possible paths $\mathcal{P}^i_{road}$ and $\mathcal{P}^j_{road}$.
 Whenever $b \in \mathcal{P}^i_{road}$, a relation $e_{scene}$ is created. $\kappa_{rel}$ is determined using the conditions described in section \ref{sec:architecture}.
 In addition, to identify future intersecting paths, all road elements in $\mathcal{P}^i_{road}$ are compared with $\mathcal{P}^j_{road}$ and checked for overlap.
 If this statement is true for any element, then $\kappa_{rel} =$ \emph{intersecting}.

 To make the graph usable for other applications, it is exported to the dot language \cite{graphviz_2021}.
 This interface enables data to be accessed easily from a wide variety of applications.
 This can be used for example to analyze traffic scenes directly from the traffic simulator Carla \cite{tottel_reliving_2021}.